alexcrist/scrape-google-photos/README.md

 This tool could be useful for building a website whose images are hosted on Google Photos.
 Just create a public Google Photos album and use this tool with the `--write` parameter to aggregate the contained image URLs into a javascript file.

-The fact that this tool outputs not-full quality versions of the images is actually ideal for embedding the images in a website because the preview-quality images are still a reasonably good but the smaller size saves bandwidth and gives the web page higher performance.
+The fact that this tool outputs not-full quality versions of the images is actually ideal for embedding the images in a website because the preview-quality images are still reasonably good but the smaller size saves bandwidth and gives the web page higher performance.

 ## 🔌 Installation